mattrussell2/gradescope-autograder/README.md

 ```
 This script will create a temporary testing directory named `temp_testing_dir`, copy everything there, and run the tests.
 You can optionally remove this directory after tests are run with the `-d` option.
 The `-j` option is also available [see next section].

-### Parallel Compilation and Parallel Execution
+### Parallel Execution of Tests
-If you would like to enable parallel compilation and parallel execution of tests, instead run
+If you would like to enable parallel execution of tests, instead run
 ```
 autograde -j NUMCORES
 ```